Japan's Far East 7 Day Wild Winter Tour

 Hokkaido’s far east region is often described as the last unexplored frontier of Japan.
 This region is popular for wildlife and outdoor lovers in the summer.
 It is also renowned internationally in winter as a bird-watching destination.

 On this tour, we will visit some of Hokkaido’s beautiful national parks: Akan–Mashu and Kushiro Shitsugen National Park.
-We take in beautiful winter landscapes while hiking at our favourite locations, such as the outer rim of a caldera lake crater with marvellous views.
+We take in beautiful winter landscapes while hiking at our favourite locations, such as the shore of Lake Kussharo - a volcanically active area that serves as a sanctuary for migratory Whooper Swans.

 You don’t have to be an experienced skier or snowboarder to enjoy Hokkaido’s famous snowy winter.
 We will use snowshoes to hike through the snowy landscape, allowing anyone to enjoy Hokkaido’s winter scenery.